c08oprkiua/miitraverse/README.md

 - [ ] Downloading images (paintings, screenshots, and Mii icons)
 - [ ] Posting
 - [ ] Custom stamps
+- [ ] Easy cross-posting via an in-app post clipboard

 # Implementations that *should* work:
 Basically, any implementation that has a working API implementation should work.
 Some that have said API, as far as I'm aware, include:
 * Juxtaposition (If you have access to it)
 * Rverse3 (when it's out, at least)
+* Aquamarine

 # FAQ:
 > Q: Will this work with (insert revival here)?

 - This app will theoretically work with any Miiverse revival that has an API.

 Mileage will vary with it based on how much of the API the given revival has implemented, as MiiTraverse uses a lot of (if not most/all of the) different API endpoints provided by the original Miiverse.
+Or, in other words, features available to MiiTraverse are dependent on features provided by the revival.

 > Q: Why not use the official Miiverse icon font?